Discover why Briony chose the University of Cumbria and what she loves about her BSc (Hons) Criminology and Forensic Investigation course.

 What brought you to the University of Cumbria?

-The University of Cumbria particularly stood out to me when applying for higher education courses.
 I loved the fact that the campus was on the more intimate scale in terms of class sizes.
-The idea of having a more personal and tighter knit experience was something I truly thought would help improve my education with regards to my research skills and academic writing.
-The University of Cumbria was also driving distance from home which meant I would be able to stay close to my family and friends while attending lectures and completing assignments.
+The idea of having a more personal and tighter-knit experience was something I truly believed would help improve my education in regard to my research skills and academic writing.
+The University of Cumbria was also within driving distance of home, which meant I could stay close to my family and friends while attending lectures and completing assignments.

 Overall, I was extremely eager to develop a better understanding of both the psychological and scientific aspects of crime scene investigating, whilst also understanding the important theoretical aspects that ground the world of criminology.